 As a startup you have to be adaptable and find solutions to a variety of problems.
-Finding the right team is inevitably one of these problems as hiring the wrong person could be very costly to a business.
+Finding the right team is inevitably one of these challenges as hiring the wrong person could be very costly, especially to a small business.

-Certainly from what we understand for some of the CEO’s we spoke with culture fit has elevated itself to a similar level of importance to that of the technical skills.
+Certainly from what we understand from some of the CEO’s we work with, culture fit has elevated itself to a similar level, if not surpassed, the of importance of technical skills.

 Answering these questions are vital before you start out on the interview process.

-Now you know who you’re recruiting for you need to think about a creative process that will enable them to highlight where their skills lie.
+Now you know who you’re recruiting for you need to think about a process that will enable the candidates skills to shine through.
 The aim is to find something other than a standard personality interview.

-If there are certain technical skills you need the potential employee to have you could create a situation for them to solve to highlight their suitability.
+If there are certain technical skills you need the potential employee to have you could recreate a situation for them to solve to highlight their suitability.
 It could be timed or require them to meet certain conditions.
-This could be used during the interview process or as a screening process to reduce the volume of wasted applications.
+This could be used during the interview process or as screening to reduce the volume of wasted applications.